wombleton/gitlaw-nz/acts/E/Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012.md

 ##### 68 Time limits for Environmental Protection Authority's decision

-*   The Environmental Protection Authority must make its decision on an application for a marine consent as soon as is reasonably practicable and,---
+*   (1) The Environmental Protection Authority must make its decision on an application for a marine consent for a publicly notifiable activity as soon as is reasonably practicable and,---

     *   (a) if a hearing is held, no later than 20 working days after the conclusion of the hearing; or

-    *   (b) if a hearing is not held, no later than 20 working days after the closing date for making submissions under [section 47][67].
+    *   (b) if a hearing is not held, no later than 20 working days after the closing date for making submissions under [section 47][79].

+    (2) The EPA must make its decision on an application for a marine consent for a non-notified activity as soon as is reasonably practicable and no later than 50 working days after the date on which the EPA is satisfied that the application is complete.

+    Section 68(1): amended, on 28 February 2014, by [section 28(1)][325] of the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Amendment Act 2013 (2013 No 85).

+    Section 68(2): inserted, on 28 February 2014, by [section 28(2)][325] of the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Amendment Act 2013 (2013 No 85).

 ##### 69 Decision of Environmental Protection Authority to be in writing